NixOS/rfcs/rfcs/0042-config-option.md

 If this is needed in the future, we may add a set of config deprecation fix-up functions for general use in modules.

-## Implementation parts

-The implementation consists of three separate parts.

-### Configuration types

-A set of types for common configuration formats should be provided in `lib.types.config`.
-Such a type should encode what values can be set in files of this configuration format as a Nix value, with the module system being able to merge multiple values correctly.
-This is the part that checks whether the user set an encodeable value.
-This can be extended over time, but could include the following as a start:
-- JSON
-- YAML, which is probably the same as JSON
-- INI
-- A simple `key=value` format
-- A recursive `key.subkey.subsubkey=value` format

-Sometimes programs have their own configuration formats, in which case the type should be implemented in the program's module directly.

-### Configuration format writers

-To convert the Nix value into the configuration string, a set of configuration format writers should be provided under `lib.configGen`.
-These should make sure that the resulting text is somewhat properly formatted with readable indentation.
-Things like `builtins.toJSON` are therefore not optimal as it doesn't add any spacing for readability.
-These writers will have to include ones for all of the above-mentioned configuration types.
-As with the type, if the program has its own configuration format, the writer should be implemented in its module directly.

-### Documentation

-The nixpkgs manual should be updated to recommend this way of doing program configuration in modules, along with examples.

 ## Limitations

-### Nix-representable configuration formats

-Limited to configuration file formats representable conveniently in Nix, such as JSON, YAML, INI, key-value files, or similar formats.
-Examples of unsuitable configuration formats are Haskell, Lisp, Lua or other generic programming languages.
-If you need to ask yourself "Does it make sense to use Nix for this configuration format", then the answer is probably No, and you should not use this approach.

-For unsuitable formats it is left up to the module author to decide the best set of NixOS options.
-Sometimes it might make sense to have both a specialized set of options for single settings (e.g. `programs.bash.environment`) and a flexible option of type `types.lines` (such as `programs.bash.promptInit`).
-Alternatively it might be reasonable to only provide a `config`/`configFile` option of type `types.str`/`types.path`, such as for XMonad's Haskell configuration file.
-And for programs that use a general purpose language even though their configuration can be represented in key-value style (such as [Roundcube's PHP configuration](https://github.com/NixOS/nixpkgs/blob/e03966a60f517700f5fee5182a5a798f8d0709df/nixos/modules/services/mail/roundcube.nix#L86-L93) of the form `$config['key'] = 'value';`), a `config` option as described in this RFC could be used as well as a `configFile` option for more flexibility if needed.

 ### Backwards compatibility with existing modules

 This RFC has to be thought of as a basis for *new* modules first and foremost.
 By using this approach we can provide a good basis for a new module, with great flexibility for future changes.

 A lot of already existing NixOS modules provide a mix of options for single settings and `extraConfig`-style options, which as explained in the [Motivation](#motivation) section leads to problems.
 In general it is not easy or even impossible to convert such a module to the style described in this RFC in a backwards-compatible way without any workarounds.
 One workaround is to add an option `useLegacyConfig` or `declarative` which determines the modules behavior in regards to old options.

+## Addendums

+### Unsuitable configuration formats
+[unsuitable]: #unsuitable-configuration-formats

+For unsuitable formats it is left up to the module author to decide the best set of NixOS options.
+Sometimes it might make sense to have both a specialized set of options for single settings (e.g. `programs.bash.environment`) and a flexible option of type `types.lines` (such as `programs.bash.promptInit`).
+Alternatively it might be reasonable to only provide a `config`/`configFile` option of type `types.str`/`types.path`, such as for XMonad's Haskell configuration file.
+And for programs that use a general purpose language even though their configuration can be represented in key-value style (such as [Roundcube's PHP configuration](https://github.com/NixOS/nixpkgs/blob/e03966a60f517700f5fee5182a5a798f8d0709df/nixos/modules/services/mail/roundcube.nix#L86-L93) of the form `$config['key'] = 'value';`), a `config` option as described in this RFC could be used as well as a `configFile` option for more flexibility if needed.

 # Drawbacks
 [drawbacks]: #drawbacks